pqina/11ty-tablissimo/README.md

     </tbody>
 </table>

-Using the `:head:` metadata tag we can define headers for the table.
+Using the `head:` metadata tag we can define headers for the table.

 ```
-:head: Name | Birthdate
+head: Name | Birthdate
-:body: | format(date)
+body: | =date

 _Tony Stark#_
 1970-05-29